Ganesh Shankar Vidyarthi: Life

-Ganesh Shankar was born in a Hindu Kayastha family at Hathgaon/Hathgam in Fatehpur District.
-His father Jai Narain, also spelled as Jainarayan, was a teacher in a middle school namely Anglo Vernacular School in Mungaoli which is now the tehsil of Ashoknagar district of Madhya Pradesh.
+Ganesh Shankar was born on 26 October 1890 in a Hindu Kayastha family at Allahabad, the then capital of North-Western Provinces.
+His father Munshi Jai Narain, also spelled as Jainarayan, was a teacher in a middle school namely Anglo-Vernacular School in Mungaoli which is now the tehsil of Ashoknagar district of Madhya Pradesh.
 He was poor but a deeply religious Hindu and dedicated to high ideals.
 It was under him that Ganesh Shankar received his early schooling and passed the high school examination privately in 1907 after studying in Mungaoli and Vidisha.
 His admission register is available in this school.
 He could not study further due to poverty and became a clerk in the currency office and later a teacher in high school in Kanpur.
 At age 16, he also wrote his first book Hamari Atmogsargart and wed his wife Chandraprakashwati Vidyarthi on 4 June 1909.

 His real interest, however, was in journalism and public life and he came early under the influence of the nationalist upsurge, which was taking place in the country.
 He became an agent of the well-known revolutionary Hindi and Urdu journals – Karamyogi and Swarajya and also began to contribute to them.
 He adopted the pen-name 'Vidyarthi' – the seeker of knowledge.
 He attracted the notice of Pt.
 Mahabir Prasad Dwiwedi, the doyen of Hindi journalism who offered him the job of a sub-editor in his famous literary monthly, "The Saraswati", in 1911.
 Ganesh Shankar, however, was more interested in current affairs and politics and therefore joined the Hindi weekly "Abhyudaya" a political journal of the time.
 He thus served his apprenticeship under two of the greatest figures in Hindi literature and journalism of the time.

 In 1913 Ganesh Shankar came back to Kanpur and launched his career as a crusading journalist and freedom fighter, which was only to end with his death 18 years later.
 He founded 'Pratap', his famous revolutionary weekly, which identified itself with the cause of the oppressed wherever they might be and Pratap would prove to be widespread as its circulation jumped from five hundred in 1913 to six hundred in 1916.
 It was through this paper that he waged his famous fights for the oppressed peasants of Rae Bareli, the workers of the Kanpur mills and the downtrodden people of Indian states.
 During the course of these fights, he had to face numerous prosecutions, pay heavy fines and suffer five prison sentences.
 On 11 January 1915, he said the following quote: